Yaseen-Haffejee/Parallel-Computing-Assignment/README.md

 7) In the beginning of the parallel section , we allow process 0 to implement the serial implementatin which can be found in SerialConway.cpp.
 We time this process and we place a barrier after it since we want all the processes to begin execution at the same time.
 8) One note to make is that the algorithm relies on the fact that , the number of rows divided by the number of processes has no remainder. i.e rows%processes = 0.
 If this is not the case, the program will print "`"Please ensure that rows/processes is an integer and not a float.`" and terminate.

 ### Mini-Project Two: Dijkstra's Algorithm

-In order to run everything just run: make All
+In order to run everything just run: make

+Note that a graph is initally randomly generated.
+You can set the number of vertices within the makefile before you run make.
+You should also set the number of threads/processes there.

 #### OpenMP Implementation: